florinpatrascu/jpublish/trunk/components/jpStringTemplate/README.txt

-JPTextileComponent: A Textile component for JPublish
+StringTemplate: component

-To build this component you have to build first the latest JPublish framework and after that from the components\jptextile folder run: ant jar, for building only the library required to render Textile syntax, or run: ant dist, to build the jar and the web demo application as well.
+To build this component you have to build first the latest JPublish framework from svn.

+Having a fresh JPublish run: ant jar, to build the library, or: ant dist, to build the library and a web demo application as well.

+Have fun!